What to plant in May

 - Herbs: Parsley is an amazing plant for remaining productive in winter, even in part-shade.
 All the perennial herbs can be planted like rosemary, oregano and thyme (all liking a hot area) and mints.

 - Companions and flowers: Add some colour to your garden bed and salad, attract beneficial insects, and suppress disease with some flowering plants.
-Some multipurpose flowers (most, not all, edible) include cornflower, calendula, pansies, viola, nasturtium, yarrow, daisies including feverfew and camomile, and marigolds.
+Some multipurpose flowers (most, not all, edible) include cornflower, calendula, pansies, viola, nasturtium, yarrow, daisies including feverfew and chamomile, and marigolds.

 - Green manures: If your soil has been a little overworked, rest it with some ‘green manure’ crops, who’s express purpose is to be turned into the soil come spring.
 At this time of year try broad bean (buy them in bulk as fava beans from Middle Eastern groceries), lupins, vetch, field pea, oats and wheat.